 -Laurena Reisman, founder, Mishy Moo Pets (www.mishymoopets.com.au)

-Small-business owners and advisors can work with the management team to implement the preceding nine business process strategies.
-Utilising an integrated business platform that provides real-time inventory data, and setting and monitoring a realistic inventory turnover goal ensures efficient and effective inventory management and optimal use of cash in the business, and maximises profits and keeps customers happy.
+Utilising an integrated business platform that provides real-time inventory data, and setting and monitoring a realistic inventory turnover goal ensures efficient and effective inventory management, optimal use of cash, maximises profits, and keeps customers happy.